Choquequirao: Access

-Presently the only way to access Choquequirao is by a hard hike.
-The common trailhead begins at the village of San Pedro de Cachora, which is approximately a 4-hour drive from Cuzco, along the Cusco-Abancay route.
+Presently the only way to access Choquequirao is by a multi-day hike.
+The trailhead of the more common route (approximately 20 km one way) begins at the village of San Pedro de Cachora, which is approximately a 4-hour drive from Cuzco, along the Cusco-Abancay route.
 Another access point is from Huanipaca village, whose crossroad is located on the same route Cusco-Abancay, 4–5 km beyond the Cachora crossroad.
 Huanipaca offers a 15 km trail, half distance less than Cachora trail (31 km).
 Over 5,000 people trekked to Choquequirao in 2013.
 From Choquequirao it is possible to continue hiking to Machu Picchu.
-Most treks range from 7-day to 11-day hikes, and involve going over the Yanama Pass, which at 4,668 m is the highest point on the trek.
+Most treks that include both sites range from 7-day to 11-day hikes, and involve going over the Yanama Pass, which at 4,668 m is the highest point on the trek.

 The construction of the cable car to Choquequirao has been declared a priority by the Apurímac Regional Government, which are destined to receive 220 million Peruvian Soles (US$82.7 million) to fund the project.
 It will reduce a two-day hike to a 15-minute cable car ride.
 Carlos Canales, president of the National Chamber of Tourism (Canatur) believes that in the first year of operation the Choquequirao cable car will receive 200,000 tourists, which will generate an income of US$4 million, with the average visitor paying US$20 per ticket.